 Please let us know if you’ve already named Trails as a beneficiary in your will.
 We’d like to thank you for your extraordinary generosity.

-A charitable bequest in your Will offers an opportunity to reduce estate taxes while making a gift to Trails that will express your values and provide continued support for our programme that offers hope to vulnerable youth and inspires change.
+A charitable bequest in your Will offers an opportunity to reduce estate taxes while making a gift to Trails.

 When a donation is made from an estate, Trails Youth Initiatives, Inc. issues a receipt for the amount of the gift.
 The Executor can use the receipt to obtain tax credits to offset 100% of income (including RRSP assets and capital gains) from the current tax year and the previous tax year.